hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 animals.forEach(animal => animal.move());
 ```

 Every object in the array is a different animal, but the client code -- the code that uses those objects -- doesn't care what each object is.
-The only thing it cares about here is that each object in the array has a `move` method that requires no arguments.
+The only thing it cares about here is that *each object in the array has a `move` method that requires no arguments*.
 That is, every generic animal object implements some form of locomotion, though some animals don't move.
 The interface for this class hierarchy lets us *work with all of those types in the same way even though the implementations may be dramatically different*.
 That is polymorphism.

 If we run the above code, we call the `move` method for each of 4 different kinds of animal.
 Let's look at them in pairs.

 The `Sponge` and `Coral` classes don't have a `move` method -- at least not one of their own.
 Instead, they both inherit it from the `Animal` class via the prototype chain.
 Thus, when we call `move` on a `Sponge` or `Coral` object, the `move` method in the `Animal` class gets called.
-That method does nothing here, so the `Sponge` or `Coral` doesn't move.
-This is polymorphism through inheritance -- instead of providing our own behavior for the `move` method, we're using inheritance to acquire the behavior of a supertype.
-In this case, that behavior does nothing, but *it could do something else*.
+That method does nothing here, so the `Sponge` or `Coral` doesn't move. *This is polymorphism through inheritance -- instead of providing our own behavior for the `move` method, we're using inheritance to acquire the behavior of a supertype.* In this case, that behavior does nothing, but *it could do something else*.

 For `Fish` objects, we call the `move` method from the `Fish` class, which enables a fish to swim.
 Likewise, a `Cat` object walks when we tell it to `move`.
 This is a simple example of polymorphism in which two different object types can respond to the same method call simply by **overriding** a method inherited from a superclass.
 In a sense, overriding methods like this is similar to duck-typing, a concept that we'll meet shortly.
-However, overriding is generally treated as an aspect of inheritance, so this is polymorphism through inheritance.
+However, *overriding is generally treated as an aspect of inheritance*, so this is polymorphism through inheritance.

 An example of inheritance-based polymorphism in action is the JavaScript `toString` method.
 The `Object` type provides a default implementation of `toString()` that other types inherit.
 Other types can also override the method to return a customized string representation of the object.
 Without customization, `toString` returns the string `'[object Object]'` when called on an object.
 With customization, it can return something more meaningful and useful.
 For instance, arrays and dates are objects that have customized `toString` methods: